 - Periodic confirmations that identity Subjects understand and will comply with security policy requirements; - Confirmations of sensitive on-line transactions through a separate channel (such as electronic mail); - Reminders to identity Subjects that sharing of credential tokens is prohibited.

-Documentation of policy, mechanisms and practices to show this is done.
+Documentation including the policy, procedures and description of the mechanisms to accomplish this.

-4.2.5.8 (S) (B) Threat protection 1
+4.2.5.8 S B Threat protection 1

 The authentication protocol must resist: